Ten Years Ago

 “How dare you,” Parl growled at Kiluron, as soon as the priests had left.
 “How dare you interfere in my city.
 You had no right.”

 Kiluron fought down his initial surge of anger.
 A shouting match with Parl would be unproductive.
-“I’m going to pretend that you just said ‘thank you.’”
-Kiluron said.
-“Assuming that you uphold your end of the bargain that you just struck, I will consider our own business here settled, and assure the Prime of your continued loyalty.”
+“I’m going to pretend that you just said ‘thank you.’” said he said.
+That seemed like a generous thing for him to do.
+“Assuming that you uphold your end of the bargain that you just struck with my help, I will consider our own business here settled, and assure the Prime of your continued loyalty.”

 Parl stood still for a moment, then spun about abruptly and stalked away, leaving Kiluron alone with Doil.